-Summative assessments were done at the end of most of the Modules as an Assignment or Quiz to evaluate if the participants had achieved the learning objectives.
-The final assessment (Module 6) was a Project for the CXC School Based Assessment (SBA) and Internal Assessment component (IA) from meteorological components taught in the course and how they would teach the research process to their students.
+Summative assessments were done at the end of most of the modules as an assignment or quiz to evaluate if the participants had achieved the learning objectives.
+The final assessment (Module 6) was a project for the CXC School Based Assessment (SBA) and Internal Assessment (IA) on the meteorological components taught in the course.

-Using the concepts taught in the course, the participants had to give a detailed outline as to how they would design and teach the research process to their students for both CSEC and CAPE research projects.
+Using the concepts taught in the course, the participants had to give a detailed outline of how they would design and teach the research process to their students for both CSEC and CAPE research projects.

-Table 8.1 shows the breakdown of the grading for the various forms of assessment, which were done mainly by rubrics (see Figure 8.4).
+The table below shows the breakdown of grading for the various forms of assessment, which were done mainly by rubrics (see Figure 8.4).
 Participants were expected to have a minimum of 70% overall grade to pass the course.